FAQ · Engineering Q&A

 · Patent family across six jurisdictions (ES2950176B2 granted · WO2024209235A1 · EP / US / CN / IN under examination)

 The regime is established by an initial startup impulse delivered through a transient startup port (approximately 10–15 seconds, approximately 0.015 Wh) which then returns to an inactive state and is electrically isolated from the regime nodes.
-After startup, the regime is sustained internally through the secondary-winding feedback path from Contour B back to the capacitive regime nodes C2.1–C2.3, under BMS supervisory regulation.
+After startup, the regime is sustained internally through the secondary-winding feedback path from Contour B back to the capacitive regime nodes C2.1–C2.3, under BBMS (Battery Boundary Management System) supervisory regulation.
 This path is internal to the complete device boundary; relative to Contour A boundary it is the regime-sustaining input.

 The secondary winding (7) and tertiary winding (10) are parallel inductive extraction branches coupled independently to the shared time-varying electromagnetic field generated by Contour A on the common magnetic-core transformer structure.
-The tertiary branch is not downstream of the secondary branch; both extract field energy through Faraday induction with ksec + kter + kloss = 1 conservation closure of the shared inductive coupling domain.
+The tertiary branch is not downstream of the secondary branch; both extract field energy through Faraday induction with ksec + kter + kloss = 1 partition identity of the shared inductive coupling domain.

-BMS (supervisory negative-feedback regime regulator) acts as a bidirectional controller: it constrains the regenerative feedback above (anti-runaway action) and below (anti-decay action) the validated stability window.
-BMS is not an energy source.
+BBMS — a buffer-and-equalizer supervisory negative-feedback regime regulator — acts as a bidirectional controller: it constrains the regenerative feedback above (anti-runaway action) and below (anti-decay action) the validated stability window.
+The buffer absorbs transient surges so the regime is not destroyed and covers transient deficit so the regime does not decay.
+BBMS is not an energy source.
 It regulates the redistribution of energy already supplied through the architecture and maintains the operating regime within its stability window.

-At the complete device boundary, classical energy conservation holds in all operating states through conservation closure residual: Rboundary = Pin,boundary + dEstored/dt − Pout,customer − Plosses → 0.
-The complete device behavior is not adequately characterized by a single converter-efficiency ratio; the appropriate framework is boundary residual accounting together with regime stability coefficients GA,loss and GA,total.
-Specific internal conversion stages are characterized by ordinary converter efficiencies bounded below unity.
+At the complete device boundary, classical energy conservation holds in all operating states through conservation closure residual: Rboundary = Pin,boundary + dEstored/dt − Pcustomer − Plosses → 0.
+The complete device behavior cannot be reduced to a single converter-efficiency ratio because the architecture contains internal storage dynamics, regulated feedback regeneration, and parallel inductive extraction branches; the appropriate framework is boundary residual accounting together with loss-bounded and extraction-aware regime stability coefficients.
+Specific internal conversion stages are characterized by ordinary converter efficiencies bounded at values below unity.

 What this architecture is and is not.
-VENDOR.Max is a high-Q resonant engineering system with distributed parameters, controlled internal redistribution, and parallel field-coupled extraction branches — a standard class of bounded-amplitude regenerative resonators (alongside regenerative receivers, parametric amplifiers, and pulsed-power resonant circuits).
-It is not a stand-alone energy source, not a perpetual motion device, not a free-energy or overunity claim.
+VENDOR.Max is a bounded-amplitude high-Q resonant engineering system with distributed parameters, controlled internal redistribution, and parallel field-coupled extraction branches — a standard class of bounded-amplitude regenerative resonators (alongside regenerative receivers, parametric amplifiers, and pulsed-power resonant circuits).
+It is not a stand-alone energy source, makes no claim of net energy creation, and makes no claim of efficiency exceeding unity.
 Classification through pattern recognition on isolated keywords, without the boundary-relative source-attribution framework and conservation closure, will misclassify it.

 This page is the engineering classification and evaluation document.